-In addition, we’re in an economic period where whole industries are undergoing existential changes or shocks, or even disappearing altogether.
-Older workers who have stayed with one company for decades are especially like to be in a role that is caught up in all this upheaval.
+In addition, we’re in an economic period where whole industries are undergoing existential changes, or even disappearing altogether.
+Older workers who have stayed with one company for decades are especially like to be in a role that is affected by this upheaval.
 Even if your employer values you and wants to keep you around, failures at the business or industry level may leave them with no choice but to let you go.
-So ask yourself: are you seeing signs that your company or industry may not exist 6 months or a year from now?
+Ask yourself: are you seeing signs that your company or industry may not exist 6 months or a year from now?

 Ageism is real – I know because I faced it myself.
 What I learned from the experience can help you.

-If you think this could be you, there are various ways to handle the situation.
+If you’re one of these situations, you’ve got a few options.
 You can go ahead and retire.
 But in your 50s, you’ve still got meaningful, productive years ahead of you.
 You can try to brush up on your market knowledge to make yourself more relevant.
 However, you’ll still be at risk because of your salary and age.
 Or you can find a job that’s age-proof, where you can earn as much as you want for as long as you want without anyone looking over your shoulder, waiting for the opportunity to push you aside.

 Take Control With Franchising